kitsonk/dojo2-core/README.md

    each variable identifier on its own line.
 This prevents variable declarations being lost inside long lists that may also include immediate assignments.
+1. The most appropriate data types SHOULD be used in all cases (i.e. boolean for booleans, not number).

 ### Documentation